 Complete the following forms:

-The counselor will contact the school test coordinator to find out which state/district tests the student will take during the period of homebound instruction and indicate which tests on H/H Form 3.
-After all student information is completed, the counselor will submit all H/H Applications (Form 1A, 1B, Form 3) and submit them along with the IAP to the Homebound Office.
+The counselor will contact the school test coordinator to find out which state/district tests the student will take during the period of homebound instruction and indicate which tests on HH Form 3.
+After all student information is completed, the counselor will submit all HH Applications (Form 1A, 1B, Form 2 and Form 3) and submit them along with the IAP to the Homebound Office.

 § Exceptional Students:

-At the Evaluation meeting, the IEP committee will reconvene to indicate the change of placement, if the committee agrees that Hospital/ Homebound or some other placement is warranted.
-Appropriate length of time for instruction and accommodations for the placement will be made at that time respective to the medical condition of the student.
+At the Evaluation meeting, the IEP committee will reconvene to indicate the change of placement, if the committee agrees that Hospital/Homebound or some other placement is warranted.
+Contact the Homebound Program Office for recommendations for appropriate homebound instruction times and accommodations for the placement to be made at that time respective to the medical condition of the student.

-The counselor will contact the school test coordinator to find out which state/district tests the student will take during the period of homebound instruction and indicate which tests on H/H Form 3.
-After all student information is completed, the counselor will submit all H/H Applications (Form 1A, 1B, Form 3) with any Re-evaluation documentation and new IEP that states Homebound as the LRE/Placement.
+The counselor will contact the school test coordinator to find out which state/district tests the student will take during the period of homebound instruction and indicate which tests on HH Form 3.
+After all student information is completed, the counselor will submit all HH Applications (Form 1A, 1B, Form 2 and Form 3) with any Re-evaluation documentation and new IEP that states Homebound as the LRE/Placement.

 The school counselor will also attach the student’s current ESchoolPlus class schedule.